Puff Pastry Pizza Recipe2016-11-02

-I love traditional pizza (hey, my name is Ciancio so what else would you expect?), especially one with a sensational crust.
-I love a traditional pizza crust, but sometimes you are just in the mood for something different.
+I love pizza (hey, my name is Ciancio so what else would you expect?), especially one with a sensational crust.
+I do love a traditional pizza crust, but sometimes you are just in the mood for something different and something faster.
 On those days I reach for a handy box of prepared puff pastry dough.
 It makes a fabulous light and easy pizza crust.

 Maybe a real purist would insist on making puff pastry from scratch but, for me, a puff pastry pizza recipe like this is perfect for those days where you really don’t feel like spending much time in the kitchen.

 So – with puff pastry in hand, here we go with one of my favorite Friday night dinners!

 - 2 sheets frozen puff pastry, thawed (about 450g or 1 pound package)

 - 1 teaspoon (5 mL) dried basil